baruchel/qd/README.md

     import qd

-Before starting to do dome computation with the DD or QD types provided by the module, you should set the FPU in the needed state with:
+Before starting to do some computation with the DD or QD types provided by the module, you should set the FPU in the needed state with:

     init_state = qd.fpu_init()

+(This is a transparent wrapper for the initializer of the QD library.)
 When your code doesn't require computing with the new types any longer, restore the state of the FPU with:

     qd.fpu_restore(init_state)